Parathyroid adenoma: Diagnosis

 Micrograph of a parathyroid adenoma (left) and normal parathyroid gland (right).
 H&E stain.

 Hyperparathyroidism is confirmed by blood tests such as calcium and PTH levels.
 A specific test for parathyroid adenoma is sestamibi parathyroid scintigraphy, often referred to as sestamibi scan or, more colloquially, MIBI scan.
 This nuclear imaging technique reveals the presence and location of pathological parathyroid tissue.
 In cases where ^{99m}Tc-sestamibi scintigraphy or SPECT delivers inconclusive results, other imaging modalities and tracers can be applied.
 For detection of multiple parathyroid adenomas, positron emission tomography (PET) using the radiopharmaceutical ^{68}Ga-Trivehexin has demonstrated a higher detection rate (94.1%) than ^{99m}Tc-sestamibi imaging (58.8%).
+Another retrospective analysis of 38 PHPT patients found a lesion-based detection rate of 98% (49/50) for ^{68}Ga-Trivehexin PET/CT vs 58% (29/50) for ^{99m}Tc-sestamibi.

 4DCT is used as second line investigation to diagnose parathyroid adenoma.
 In addition to the three dimensional imaging of a conventional CT scan, 4DCT provides imaging on the changes of iodinated contrast enhancement over time and present them in a video format (from plain imaging to arterial to venous and delay phases).
 Parathyroid adenoma would show low density on non contrast image, with peak enhancement during the arterial phase, then slowly fade away until the delay phase.